Opal card: Fare structure

-Privacy
+Privacy concerns

 Significant privacy issues have been raised, as Opal travel information is available to government departments without a warrant.
 Among those who have expressed concerns have been New South Wales Privacy Commissioner Elizabeth Coomb, the Combined Pensioners and Superannuants Association of NSW, and the University of Sydney.

 During the Opal card customer trial period, all Opal cards were required to be registered with the customer's personal information.
 This allowed for feedback and issues to be recorded against an individual's account.
 Registered cards offer the ability to protect the balance and transfer it to a new card, if a card is lost, stolen or damaged.
 Data is made available to other NSW government departments and law enforcement agencies.
 Concerns about privacy have been repeatedly raised in the mainstream media, with commentators questioning the extent to which user data can be accessed by authorities.
 Since July 2014, unregistered adult and child/youth Opal cards have been available.
 In December 2014, University of Sydney delayed collaboration with the new Opal card system, citing privacy concerns, whereas Macquarie University, University of New South Wales and Australian Catholic University had already agreed to provide the "student data" to the card network.